sijang/sijang.github.io/_pages/quotes.md

   > Make each day your masterpiece.

   > If you only walk on sunny days, you'll never reach your destination.

+  > Your future needs you, your past doesn't.

+  > Don't cry because it's over.
+Smile because it happened.

+  > Allow yourself to be a beginner.
+No one starts off being excellent.

+  > Do it alone.
+Do it broke.
+Do it tired.
+Do it scared.
+Just do it.

 ## To go further
+  > Worrying about losing is losing before you begin.

+  > Don't get burned twice by the same flame.

   > Too many of us are not living our dreams because we are living our fears.

   > Find people who will make you better.